 Due to the variety of job placement options, students must be prepared to work with laboratory animal and exotic species.
 Course provides foundation in lab animal medicine and disease; use and care of laboratory and research animals; laboratory animal biology, science and management; anatomy and physiology, nutrition, breeding, husbandry, sanitation, behavior, handling, nursing, euthanasia and necropsy; animal welfare regulations and ethics issues.
 Lecture, discussion, and laboratory sessions to provide hands-on experience with venipuncture, injections, gavage and necropsy; species include rats, mice, guinea pigs, rabbits and reptiles; exotic animal portion includes restraint, examination, medicine and disease and husbandry; species of exotics will vary with availability.
 Attendance is mandatory.
-Prereq. - all the following: 1) admission into Veterinary Technician program, 2) proof of health insurance, 3) proof of vaccination: rabies and tetanus, 4) VETC101 and VETC115.
 Additional course fees: \$15.00.

-Prerequisite: 1) admission into Veterinary Technician program, 2) proof of health insurance, 3) proof of vaccination: rabies and tetanus, 4) VETC101 and VETC115..
+Prerequisite: 1) Admission into Veterinary Technician program, 2) Proof of health insurance, 3) Proof of vaccination: rabies and tetanus, 4) VETC101 and VETC115, both with C or better..
 Lecture/Lab Ratio: 3:3.